PixelCrafters/StartupHealthCheck/README.md

 - Default (app/themes/default)
 - WeAreYVR (app/themes/weareyvr)

-To change the theme from 'Default' to 'WeAreYVR', replace the following line in app/controllers/application_controller.rb
+To change the theme from 'WeAreYVR' to 'Default', replace the following line in app/controllers/application_controller.rb
 ```
-  theme "default"
+  theme "weareyvr"
 ```
 ...with...
 ```
-  theme "weareyvr"
+  theme "default"
 ```
 After you've made this change, restart your server.